PlayStation Vita Architecture (Part 1)

 Overshadowing features

 Nevertheless, Thumb’s renovation unfortunately means more fragmentation and confusion, eventually to the point assembler developers can’t decide which instruction set to use.
-‘Lucky’ for them, ARM also devised a specification called Unified Assembler Language (UAL) that aimed to consolidate all ISAs in a single codebase that can target both ARM and Thumb-2 ISAs.
-This allows programs written in UAL to be assembled for all variants of Cortex CPUs (some of which implement ARM and Thumb-2 ISA while others only support Thumb-2).
-Behind the scenes, UAL is just the union of ARM and Thumb-2 opcodes, the assembler then skips opcodes based on the target CPU.
+Lucky for them, ARM also devised a specification called Unified Assembler Language (UAL) that aimed to consolidate all ISAs into a single codebase that can target both ARM and Thumb-2 ISAs.
+This allows programs written in UAL to be assembled for all variants of Cortex CPUs (some of which implement ARM and Thumb-2 while others only support the latter).
+Behind the scenes, UAL is just the union of ARM and Thumb-2 opcodes, the assembler program then skips opcodes based on the target CPU.
 For instance, when it comes to writing a branching subroutine, programmers must write the two types of branching opcodes in the same routine (ARM’s conditionals and Thumb-2’s IT instruction) - effectively ‘duplicating’ code.
 However, the assembler then decides which opcodes to parse based on the target processor.

-In the case of using programming languages (C, Objective-C, C++, etc.), the decision is much simpler, compilers default to Thumb-2 for assembly generation [12], mainly due to its efficient code density and rare performance penalties.
-Thus, smartphone apps and, by extension, applications for the PSVita, are mainly compiled into Thumb-2 instead of ARM.
+In the case of using programming languages (C, Objective-C, C++, etc.), the decision is much simpler, compilers default to Thumb-2 for assembly generation [15], mainly due to its efficient code density and rare performance penalties.
+Thus, smartphone apps and, by extension, applications for the PSVita, are mainly compiled to Thumb-2 instead of ARM.

 More accelerators